 Why: Caravan is considered brunch royalty in the capital, now boasting seven sites across London.
 While wholesome breakfast plates might be its strength - think homemade maple sesame granola and minted grilled courgettes on sourdough - it also serves a beautiful all-day menu of sharing dishes, balanced grain bowls and sourdough pizzas.
 Particularly nutritious dishes include burnt stem broccoli with charred sweet potato, spiced black bean salsa, green chutney and coconut yoghurt, and garam masala labneh, fenugreek-chilli butter, spiced chickpeas and flatbread.

 Book now: Carvan City, Caravan King's Cross, Caravan Bankside, Caravan Fitzrovia, Caravan Canary Wharf

 Malibu Kitchen, Bank

 Why: Live out your LA dreams at this cool spot, where Californian sunshine meets Mediterranean ingredients.
-Veggie, meat, and fish dishes equally share real estate on the menu; neither is side-lined at Malibu Kitchen.
-The dishes are varied, but have an air of West-Coast flair, from the ahi tuna poke bowl to the beetroot tartare.
-The sea bream tacos are zingy, while the beef fillet doesn’t go easy on the colourful vegetables.
+Veggie, meat, and fish dishes share equal real estate on the menu, and offer plenty of West-Coast flair, from the ahi tuna poke bowl to virtuous salads featuring curly kale, crispy chickpeas, apple, radish, sprouts, ginger and miso.

 Where: The Ned, 27 Poultry, EC2R8AJ